 In this guide, add all gross revenue (money earned), by revenue source, for this song during this reporting period and we will calculate the total amount of royalties you need to pay to Tracklib.
 If you missed reporting some revenue for this song in the previous period, add that here also.

-If you haven't received any net revenue for this period, press “Report no income”.
+If you haven't received any gross revenue for this period, press “Report no income”.

 If your license fee was recoupable, the total amount earned must reach the same amount as your license fee before you should start paying royalties to Tracklib.

 Adding revenue sources

 If you have received several different revenue sources of the same type, add them separately.
 You might, for example, sell both CDs and vinyls.

 Always report gross revenue in the currency you received it.
 Tracklib automatically converts the amount to the currency you're using on the service.

 These five different revenue sources can be selected here: